 Companies are receiving resumes from an ever-increasing amount of applicants.
-Employers are able to be far choosier now more than ever.
-That is why it is crucial that you make your resume stand out above the rest.
+Employers can be far choosier now more than ever.
+That is why you must make your resume stand out above the rest.
 It is said that potential employers take approximately 10-15 seconds to scan a resume.
-You must ensure that you grab their attention and leave them wanting to read on and learn more.

 Put Your Name and Desired Position Front and Center